Robotic Lung Surgery

 FRCSEd (CTh) — Fellow, Royal College of Surgeons of Edinburgh

-• NHS base at Guy’s and St Thomas’ — UK’s largest lung cancer centre, performing 57.8% of lung cancer surgery robotically vs 24% nationally (SCTS 2023–24)
+• NHS base at Guy’s and St Thomas’ — UK’s largest thoracic robotic programme and largest lung cancer surgery centre, performing 71.3% of anatomic resections robotically vs 24% nationally (SCTS 2024–25)

 • Examiner — UK Intercollegiate Board in Cardiothoracic Surgery & European Board of Cardiothoracic Surgery